 Operations Manager

 Astrid started her career in the Netherlands, where she worked in various management roles.
 On moving to the UK over 25 years ago, she worked firstly in education and subsequently with charitable organisations and NGOs as Operations Manager.
-Most recently she worked as Operations Manager for the Climate Litigation Network, a project of Urgenda.
+Before joining Uplift she worked as Operations Manager for the Climate Litigation Network, a project of Urgenda.
 She is experienced in line-management, project management, risk management and change management.
 Astrid has Masters degrees in Digital Media and Business Innovation with Entrepreneurship and Innovation Management.

 Oliver Goulden